nipoppy/nipoppy/README.md

 <img src="imgs/mr_proc_data_dir_org.jpg" alt="Drawing" align="middle" width="1000px"/>

-### 1. Initialize mr_proc tracker
+### 1. Create subject manifest
-   - This creates proc_tracker.csv comprising participant IDs from participants.csv
-       - This will track the progress of processing workflow and any issues we encounter.
+   - Create a `participants.csv` in `<dataset>/tabular/demographics` comprising at least `participant_id`,`age`,`sex`,`group` (typically a diagnosis) columns.
+       - This list serves as a ground truth for subject availability and participant IDs are used to create BIDS ids downstream.

-### 2. Gather MRI acquisition protocols
+### 2. Gather MRI acquisition protocols (Optional)
    - List all the modalities and acquisition protocols used duing scanning e.g. MPRAGE, 3DT1, FLAIR, RS-FMRI etc. in the `mr_proc/workflow/dicom_org/scan_protocols.csv`
+   - Although optional this is an important documentation for comparing across studies.

 ### 3. DICOM organization
    - Scanner DICOM files are named and stored in various formats and locations.
 In this step we extract, copy, and rename DICOMs in a single directory for all participants with available imaging data.
-       - Copy "raw dicoms"`<dataset>/scratch/raw_dicoms` directory.
+       - Copy / download all "raw dicoms"`<dataset>/scratch/raw_dicoms` directory.
        - Write a script to extract, copy, and rename these raw DICOMs into `<dataset>/dicom`.
 Ensure `participant_id` naming matches with `participants.csv` in `<dataset>/tabular/demographics`
    - Copy a single participant (i.e. dicom dir) into `<dataset>/test_data/dicom`.
 This participant will serve as a test case for various pipelines.